freeCodeCamp/freeCodeCamp/guide/english/c/for/index.md

 # For Loop

 The `for` loop executes a block of code until the specified condition is false.
-Use `while` loops when the number of iterations are not known or variable; otherwise, use `for` loops.
+Use `while` loops when the number of iterations is not known or variable; otherwise, use `for` loops.
 A common use of `for` loops is array iterations.
 It is also known as an 'entry-controlled loop' since the condition is checked before the next iteration.
 Another example of an 'entry-controlled loop' is a `while` loop.
 The block of code around which the <b>for</b> loop iterates is packed inside the curly braces.
 A <b>for</b> loop is also acceptable without curly braces.
 The compiler assumes only the 1st statement to be under the <b>imaginary curly braces</b>.
 A variable declared inside the curly braces of a <b>for</b> loop is only valid inside that particular for loop.
 We cannot use a variable declared inside a <b>for</b> loop outside it.